 Angioedema is an acute, but temporary, swelling of the deeper layers of the skin.
 The non-allergic form of the condition develops, most often, as a reaction to certain medications.

+These medicines are usually prescribed to lower blood pressure and ameliorate heart health.
 They work by inhibiting or interfering with the kinin system, a group of proteins and signaling molecules that regulate blood pressure and inflammation.
 However, in some individuals, this also can trigger angioedema.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.